Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-code-customer-set.md

             {{header.authorization}}

     + Attributes
-        + customerId (string, required) - The customerId to set as the Customer owning the Value.
+        + id (string, required) - The id of the Customer to set as owner of the Value.

     + Body

             {
-                "customerId": "unique-id-123"
+                "id": "unique-id-123"
             }

 + Parameter